-- 4.3.1.1 A person who has not held a medical certificate at any point after July 14, 2006 must obtain a medical certificate issued under part 67.
-The person may choose to use BasicMed even while holding an unexpired medical certificate.
-After that medical certificate expires, that pilot may use or continue to use BasicMed, provided that person meets the other conditions and limitations. - 4.3.1.2 A person should use the expiration date of his or her most recent medical certificate to determine whether it meets the July 15, 2006 requirement.
+- 4.3.1.2 A person should use the expiration date of his or her most recent medical certificate to determine whether it meets the after July 14, 2006 requirement.
 Special issuance medical certificates are always time-limited and will explicitly state the date when the certificate expires or is no longer valid.
-Therefore, any special issuance medical certificate with an expiration date on or after July 15, 2006 would meet the 10-year period preceding the date of enactment of FESSA. - 4.3.1.3 Unrestricted ("regular issuance") medical certificates do not list a specific expiration date.
-Therefore, persons with an unrestricted FAA medical certificate should refer to the "Date of Examination" displayed on the certificate, and then use the table below to determine if you meet the look-back requirement.
+Therefore, any special issuance medical certificate with an expiration date after July 14, 2006 would meet the 10-year period preceding the date of enactment of FESSA. - 4.3.1.3 Unrestricted ("regular issuance") medical certificates do not list a specific expiration date.
+Therefore, persons with an unrestricted FAA medical certificate should refer to the "Date of Examination" displayed on the certificate, and then use the table3 below to determine if you meet the requirements.
 The expiration date is based on a pilot's age on the date of the examination as calculated from his or her date of birth (i.e., "under age 40" vs. "age 40 and over").
-For example, a person born on January 2, 1963 would be "under age 40" if the date of examination was January 1, 2003, but would be "age 40 and over" if the examination occurred one day later on January 2, 2003. - 4.3.1.4 Persons age 40 or older on the date of their examination would meet the 10 year period described in the Act if their examination was on or after July 1, 2004.
-Pilots under age 40 on the date of their examination would meet the 10 year period described in the Act if their examination was on or after July 1, 2003.
+For example, a person born on January 2, 1963 would be "under age 40" if the date of examination was January 1, 2003, but would be

-&lt;sup>3 The duration of FAA medical certificates was changed in a final rule issued on July 24, 2008.
-This rule extended the duration of a third-class medical certificate from 36 calendar-months to 60 calendar-months for persons under the duration of a third-class medical certificate from 36 calendar-months to 60 calendar-months for persons under age 40.
-This table incorporates those changes.
+3 The duration of FAA medical certificates was changed in a final rule issued on July 24, 2008.
+This rule extended the duration of a third-class medical certificate from 36 calendar-months to 60 calendar-months for persons under age 40.
+This table reflects the duration of third-class medical certificates prior to those changes.
 See "Modification of Certain Medical Standards and Procedures and Duration of Certain Medical Certificates" (73 FR 43059 July 24, 2008)